near/core-contracts/lockup/README.md

 Lockup is a mechanism of linear unlocking of tokens that could not be terminated.
 It is described by the following fields:
 - `lockup_timestamp` - The moment when tokens start linearly unlocking;
-- `lockup_duration` - Alternative way to set the moment when the tokens become unlock.
+- `lockup_duration` - [deprecated] Alternative way to set the moment when the tokens become unlock.
-  The duration from the moment transfers were enabled to the moment when linear unlocking begins;
+  The duration from [the moment transfers were enabled](https://near.org/blog/near-mainnet-phase-2-unrestricted-decentralized/) to the moment when linear unlocking begins;
 - `release_duration` - The length of the unlocking schedule during which tokens are linearly unlocked.
   By the end of this duration all tokens are unlocked.
   `finish_timestamp = lockup_timestamp + release_duration`.

+If `lockup_timestamp` and `lockup_duration` are not specified, the lockup starts from the timestamp from [`transfers_information`](https://github.com/near/core-contracts/blob/master/lockup/src/lib.rs#L187) field.
+It's usually the moment when [transfers were enabled by voting](https://near.org/blog/near-mainnet-phase-2-unrestricted-decentralized/) in the system: 2020-10-13, 18:38:58 UTC or `1602614338293769340` nanoseconds unix time.

 ### Vesting schedule

 The contract can contain a vesting schedule and serve as a vesting agreement between the foundation and an employee (owner of the contract).

-Foundation is either the NEAR Foundation, or it could be a third-party account.
-It is set at the moment of initializing the contract by the `foundation_account_id` field.
+The foundation is set at the moment of initializing the contract by the `foundation_account_id` field.

 A vesting schedule is described by three timestamps in nanoseconds:
 - `start_timestamp` - When the vesting starts.
 E.g. the start date of employment;